virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onAfterSetRunCmd

-The event will be executed after the *setRunCmd* action.
+The event is executed after the *setRunCmd* action.
 It is triggered for every Docker container, upon setting run configs.
 This event is compatible with Docker containers only.

 **Event Placeholders:**